 The information we need falls into two categories.

 Basic requirements – this information is required by law and we cannot process your application without it.

 Other supporting information* – additional information we need to fully assess your application, which will give you a better chance of getting permission.

-Note: We recognise that for applications submitted by email it may not be possible to sign the certificate of ownership and declaration.
-As an alternative this can be done by way of a covering email from the applicant/agent confirming that the certificate of ownership and declaration are signed.
-The covering email must confirm which of the certificates A-E applies and include the relevant statement within it.
+Note: We recognise that for applications submitted online it may not be possible to sign the certificate of ownership and declaration.
+This can also be done by way of a covering letter from the applicant or agent, confirming that the certificate of ownership and declaration are signed.
+The covering letter must confirm which of the certificates A-E applies and include the relevant statement within it.

 All plans and drawings must adhere to the following guidelines:

 - Each file should be in PDF format and must be no more than 10MB in size.

 - To assist us uploading the documents, the following naming convention must be used: Site Address_Plan Name_Existing or Proposed.
 For example: 9 Adelaide Street_Elevations_Proposed.pdf

 - Plans must clearly specify the scale for each plan or drawing and include a scale bar for each scale used on the page (e.g. 1:2500, 1:1250, 1:1500, 1:100 etc.).
 You must also specify the size at which the original plan or drawing was produced (e.g. A2, A3, A4 etc).

 - Plans and drawings should be appropriately labelled (e.g. site location plan, existing block plan, proposed block plan, existing elevations, proposed elevations etc.).
 Elevations must be annotated: North, South, East, West etc.